 My Campsite Next To A Giant Serpent

 The next day, feeling rested although a bit stiff and sore, I did a further couple of km on the rough track and managed to stay on the bike this time.
 I was still riding on dirt but the route was now thankfully a regular unpaved road.
 I was undecided about chancing doing more dirt roads or sticking to paved roads but the unpaved road continued to improved and I regained some confidence.
 My original route via La Esperanza would take me onto another eighty km or so section of unpaved road while the alternate paved route involved a big loop that added over 300 km to the journey.
 According to my map the paved road should have started again at San Manuel Colohete but although it was a reasonable dirt road it continued for a further 65 km to Gracias.
-As the map was wrong about the type of road on this section and having decided that paved roads were at least for now the best invention man or god ever made I took the longer paved loop.
+As the map was wrong about the type of road on this section and having decided that paved roads were at least for now; the best invention man or god had ever made I took the longer paved loop.
 Both panniers were damaged by the repeated dropping of the bike and I was bruised and stiff.
-Initially I considered stopping at the first hostel or hotel I came to in order to lick my wounds but once I was on tarmac the riding was easy so kept going until mid afternoon.
+Initially I considered stopping at the first hostel or hotel I came to in order to lick my wounds but once I was on tarmac the riding was easy so I kept going until mid afternoon.